manfredcalvo/n8n-nodes-ai-agent-mlflow/README.md

 #### 2. "404 Not Found" from MLflow

-**Cause:** Invalid experiment ID or workspace URL **Solution:**
+**Cause:** Invalid workspace URL or insufficient permissions **Solution:**
-- Verify you have selected a valid experiment in the node configuration
 - Check the **Host** field in your Databricks credential is the full workspace URL (e.g., `https://adb-xxxxx.xx.azure.databricks.com`)
-- Try creating a new experiment using the "Create New" option
+- Verify your token has permissions to create/access experiments
+- Ensure your token has access to the `/Shared/` workspace folder

 #### 3. No traces appearing in MLflow

 **Cause:** Missing or incorrect configuration **Solution:**
+- Verify you have enabled MLflow tracking in the node settings
 - Verify you have selected a valid Databricks credential in the node configuration
 - Test your credential by clicking "Test" in the credential setup
-- Ensure you have selected or created an experiment in the node configuration
 - Review n8n logs for any MLflow connection errors
+- Check that the experiment was auto-created in Databricks under `/Shared/n8n-workflows-{workflow-id}`

 #### 4. "400 status code (no body)" from OpenAI/Databricks